-All examination results and actions are monitored by the Graduate Programs Coordinator, who notifies the candidate and the candidate's advisor of the outcome.
-Any issues or appeals regarding exam outcomes will be handled in consultation with the Graduate Programs Coordinator, Graduate Programs Advisor, and if needed the Associate Dean for Undergraduate and Graduate Studies.
+All examination results and actions are monitored by the Graduate Programs Director, who notifies the candidate and the candidate's adviser of the outcome.
+Any issues or appeals regarding exam outcomes will be handled in consultation with the Graduate Programs Director and the Graduate Advisory Committee (GAC).
 Graduate Programs will complete a doctoral candidacy report and file it with the Graduate School.
 This report and all examination materials will be maintained in the student's digital file.